Constituency Structure over Eojeol in Korean Treebanks: Background and conceptual distinctions

 \subsection{Constituency, dependency, and the choice of terminal units}

 Constituency and dependency representations differ fundamentally in how syntactic structure is anchored to surface material.
 In a constituency representation, terminal units define the atoms over which hierarchical phrase structure is built.
-The choice of terminals therefore determines what counts as a syntactic unit and constrains how syntactic relations can be expressed.
-In contrast, dependency representations define structure directly over tokens by encoding binary relations between heads and dependents, with less emphasis on hierarchical grouping.
+They determine what counts as the yield of a constituent, constrain how phrase-level grouping can be expressed, and shape the interpretation of nonterminal projections.
+Changing the terminal unit therefore changes not only the leaves of the tree, but also the granularity at which syntactic generalizations are represented.

-Because of this difference, the choice of terminal units is especially consequential for constituency treebanks.
-Terminals are not merely surface tokens but the basic objects that phrase structure dominates.
-Changing the terminal unit alters the shape of the tree, the interpretation of nonterminal projections, and the granularity at which syntactic relations are encoded.
-As a result, constituency treebanks that adopt different terminal units are not directly comparable, even when they annotate the same sentences.
+Dependency representations organize syntactic structure differently.
+Rather than building phrase structure over terminals, they define binary relations between heads and dependents over a token sequence.
+Frameworks such as Universal Dependencies therefore center syntactic analysis on labeled dependency arcs rather than on phrasal projections.
+This difference is important for the present proposal: the aim is not to recast Universal Dependencies as a constituency grammar, but to define a constituency representation whose terminal and POS interface can remain compatible with UD-style annotation.
+The choice of terminal units is consequently especially consequential for constituency treebanks.
+Since terminals are the objects dominated by phrase structure, constituency treebanks that adopt different terminal units may differ in tree shape, constituent yield, and the granularity of syntactic encoding.
+They are therefore not directly comparable without an explicit normalization of their terminal units, even when they annotate the same sentences.

 This issue is particularly salient in Korean, where eojeol-based tokenization is standard in dependency treebanks and many downstream resources.
-When constituency treebanks adopt morphemes as terminals \citep{chung-post-gildea:2010:SPMRL,park-hong-cha:2016:PACLIC,kim-park:2022}, while dependency treebanks operate over eojeol, conversion and evaluation require reconstructing or collapsing terminals, often through heuristic procedures \citep{xia-palmer-2001-converting}.
+When constituency treebanks adopt morphemes as terminals \citep{chung-post-gildea:2010:SPMRL,choi-park-choi:2012:SP-SEM-MRL,park-hong-cha:2016:PACLIC,kim-park:2022}, while dependency treebanks operate over eojeol, conversion and evaluation require reconstructing or collapsing terminals, often through heuristic procedures \citep{xia-palmer-2001-converting}.
 Such mismatches complicate cross-resource comparison and obscure whether observed differences reflect genuine syntactic variation or representational artifacts.